mongodb/mongo-c-driver/doc/mongoc_collection_delete_one.rst

 This function removes at most one document in the given ``collection`` that matches ``selector``.

 To delete all matching documents, use :symbol:`mongoc_collection_delete_many`.

+If you pass a non-NULL ``reply``, it is filled out with the field "deletedCount".
+If there is a server error then ``reply`` contains either a "writeErrors" array with one subdocument or a "writeConcernErrors" array.
+The reply must be freed with :symbol:`bson:bson_destroy`.

 Errors
 ------